klautizm/niri-creation-of-adam/README.md

 ## Notes

 This is my first work released on GitHub.
-I hope I’ve presented and explained it well.
+I hope i’ve presented and explained it well.
+I might improve this repository in the future.